AlecS19/EECS556W21_final_project/README.md

 ### Description
 The code in this repo attempts to reproduce the results found in [1] in julia.
 The k-means and gaussian mixture model(GMM) are utlized from the following [Clustering](https://juliastats.org/Clustering.jl/) and [GaussianMixtures](https://github.com/davidavdav/GaussianMixtures.jl).
 The Double gaussian mixture model(DGMM) is implemented in the from scratch in [DGMM](DGMM.jl).

 In addition to the implemented DGMM, we tested image segmentation with the medical dataset [2] with a convolutional neural net (CNN).
 The model framework is derived from a U-net.
 All testing, model, and data files are located in [CNN](CNN/).
+The UNet_model.jk code has been modified from previous code [3].

 The [performance.jl](performance.jl) is a collection of performance related functions such as misclassification ratio(MCR), the probabalistic rand index(PR), and DICE score.